Manama Safety Guide

 Low Risk

-Pickpocketing and bag snatching are rare but can occur in crowded areas such as souks, shopping malls, and tourist attractions.
+Pickpocketing and bag snatching are uncommon but occur in crowded souqs and during major events like Formula 1 weekends

 Extreme Heat